Torlyers/Torlyers.github.io/_includes/posts/2018-09-10-write-up-03/en.md

 ![](/img/in-post/write-up-03/running.gif)

 #### Platform-Independent Graphics.cpp
-The key to finish the move is to find the differences between `Graphics.gl.cpp` and `Graphics.d3d.cpp`.
+The key to finish this part is to find the differences between `Graphics.gl.cpp` and `Graphics.d3d.cpp`.
 Here are the differences.

 * In Direct3D, we need to init render target view and depth/stencil view, which doesn't exist in OpenGL.
 * In render process, the interface of clearing color buffer is different.